Revinate leaves their ELK stack behind to find huge gains with ChaosSearch -- Read More!

 Security teams can also take advantage of the logs from network performance monitoring solutions and other tools that are already being used for IT operations.
 While host-level data is most useful for detecting early-stage attacks, network data can reveal the lateral movement that’s typical of APTs.

-Activating a security data lake in AWS
+Activating a Security Data Lake in AWS

 Because of the vast number of data sources and tools that aggregate log data in various places, it’s important to have a single source of the truth for more comprehensive visibility into an APT’s potential attack surface.
 However, many Security Information and Event Management systems (SIEMs) and traditional log management solutions are not optimized for scale.
 They’re great for real-time network observability, but the deeper threat hunting required for APTs requires a different approach.

 In many cases, augmenting a SIEM like Splunk with a security data lake can provide deeper coverage, while reducing the cost of SIEMs for long-term log data retention.
-Teams can aggregate all of their log data into low-cost cloud object storage like Amazon S3, relying on it as a single system of record for security threat hunting, root cause analysis, and compliance reporting.
+Security teams can aggregate all of their log data into low-cost cloud object storage like Amazon S3, relying on it as a single system of record for security threat hunting, root cause analysis, and compliance reporting.

 From there, a security data lake solution like ChaosSearch can seamlessly ingest log data, automatically detecting and dynamically mapping schema and handling nested JSON structures.
-From there, security teams can conduct log analysis across all of their log data at scale, including:

 • Monitoring all IPs, ports, and endpoints that access your organization's systems